 This isn't a new mistake.
 It's the same one we made in early cloud systems.
 Before IAM, everything ran with excessive permissions.
 Before least privilege, everything was "just make it work."
 We learned the hard way that convenience without control leads to breaches.

-Now we're repeating that pattern — but faster.
+Now we're repeating that pattern, but faster.
 We skipped straight to automation without building the control layer.
 The issue isn't that agents are powerful.
-The issue is we've combined decision-making with execution — without guardrails.
+The issue is we've combined decision-making with execution without guardrails.
 Agents don't just think.
 They act.
 And when they act with broad access, small mistakes become system-level failures.

-What We Built
+What We Built to Fix This

 I needed per-tool permissions.
 No client offered them.
 So I built them into Aerostack's gateway.